rolly9992/Project2_AllFiles/README.md

    b) go.HTML - the HTML file for the page allowing the user to enter text and see which categories the model assigns to it

-   c) metrics.HTML - this HTML file also has the same visuals as the master tab.
-I did this to experiment with labels at the top
+   c) metrics.HTML - this HTML file has the visuals used in the website

    d) about.HTML - a small text blurb about me